 Permanent employees of the Foundation participate in the Province of Prince Edward Island's Civil Service Superannuation Plan (the Plan) which is a multi-employer contributory defined benefit pension plan.
 The Plan provides a pension on retirement based on two percent of the average salary for the highest three years times the number of years of pensionable service.
 The Plan is administered by the Province of Prince Edward Island.
-The Foundation's annual portion of contributions to the Plan was \$58,267 (2022 - \$58,099) and are paid by the Province of Prince Edward Island and recognized on the financial statements of the Province of Prince Edward Island and therefore no liability has been recognized in these financial statements.
+The Foundation's annual portion of contributions to the Plan was \$58,267 (2022 - \$58,099) and are paid by the Province of Prince Edward Island and recognized on the financial statements of the Province of Prince Edward Island.
+Any unfunded liability is the responsibility of the Province of Prince Edward Island and therefore no liability has been recognized in these financial statements.